 The 2017 season saw Kopecký clinching his third successive Czech Rally Championship title, and fifth overall.
 He once again won every rally he drove on home soil and has been unbeaten in the Czech championship since 2015.
 He also drove five WRC 2 events and at the Rally Italia Sardegna claimed his third victory at that level.
 He ended the season fourth in the WRC 2 standings again as well as helping ŠKODA Motorsport to a third successive WRC 2 Teams title.

 The year 2018 was the most successful season so far for Kopecký.
-Not only he claimed his fourth Czech Rally Championship title in a row, but he also won the WRC 2 season after finishing first in 5 out of 6 rallies he entered.
+Not only he claimed his fourth Czech Rally Championship title in a row, but he also became the world champion in the WRC 2 category for the first time.
+In 2019, he was able to defend the Czech title again and at the same time helped the ŠKODA Motorsport team to claim the manufacturers title in the World Rally Championship.
+Kopecký will again stand at the start of the Czech Rally Championship in 2020.